 You know what, I think I can illustrate this in a better way since I know you’re prancing and pouncing with questions already.

 This is pretty different than what we are used to in the US.
-Actually, wildly different may be more accurate!
 We are used to one of those siblings building that castle and then it being handed over to the next sibling to be reworked into their own “special and unique” castle.
 Most of the time you hope that the oldest is building the castle then handing it DOWN to each sibling until it makes it to the youngest one to tinker around with, losing the expensive pieces along the way.
-However we have seen a lot of the younger siblings building the older ones products and them trying to pass off that brilliant 8th graders essay as their own Senior Thesis.
+However, we have seen a lot of the younger siblings building the older one’s products and them trying to pass off that brilliant 8th grader’s essay as their own senior thesis.
 This is where most of those “premium/near-luxury” brands currently reside.

 The key to this being successful and acceptable to consumers is that all the members of the family CANNOT work from a previously completed project.
 Even if one sibling watched while the other built, tested, and sold the product, the witnessing sibling needs to build from the same pieces instead of building from that finished product.
 This is how Hyundai Motors and Kia Motors have operated without much fear of cannibalizing each other, in fact this is how they are able to be rival brands without many issues outside of sibling disputes.
 Those disputes are brought to their parent (who’s name is Hyundai Group) instead of being turned into attack ads.
 This is an extraordinarily unique position to have in the auto industry and it’s obviously working out well.